dell/csm-docs/content/docs/replication/uninstall.md

 kubectl delete -f deploy/controller.yaml
 ```

-To delete the replication CRD, you can run the command:
+To delete the replication group CRD, you can run the command:
+All replication groups should be deleted before deleting the replication group CRD.

 ```shell
 kubectl delete crd dellcsireplicationgroups.replication.storage.dell.com